 2 What are the system requirements (basic characteristics and performances) that need to be fulfilled in order to realize worldwide broadcasting roaming?

-3 What are the technical characteristics of broadcast receivers including elements of SDR and its enhancements that may be used for implementation of worldwide broadcasting roaming?
+3 What are the technical characteristics of broadcast receivers including elements of SDR and its enhancements as well as aspects related to environmental sustainability that may be used for implementation of worldwide broadcasting roaming?

 further decides